mpa139/allanlab/_pages/getting-started-iu-supercomputer.md

 | infant-image-statistics  | Collaboration with Linda Smith's lab on XXXXXX dataset. |

-## Using RED desktop
+## Using RED desktop (Graphical user interface for the supercomputer)
-IU provides this very cool tool to make the supercomputing resources more accessible to all users, particular those new to programming, computing and supercomputers.
+IU provides this tool to make the supercomputing resources more accessible to all users, particular those new to programming, computing and supercomputers.
 Using [RED desktop](https://kb.iu.edu/d/apum), you're able to interact with the supercomputers using a desktop interface.
 You will still need to [create a Carbonate account](https://access.iu.edu/Accounts/Create) using the same process I've described above.

 Once you have your Carbonate account, there are two ways to get to RED desktop.
 1. [Download, install, and configure ThinLinc Client.](https://kb.iu.edu/d/aput)